ferrance/open-scales-project/zt-0640/readme.md

 For the alignment holes to work, you need a piece of spoilboard and it needs to stay in the same spot the entire time.

+For the first pass, I secure the piece with tape and glue and machine to a height of 2mm.
-The first pass mills the back side of the scale and mills the to holes used for positioning.
-This is quick and easy.
-Position the tool over where the left hole should be and run the gcode.
+I then mill the back side of the scale, which just includes the cutout for the lock and the positioning holes.
 I use a 2mm mill here.
 The large cutout for the lock is 0.5mm deep and the small circle for the detent ball is 1mm deep.
+The origin is the left positioning hole.

 I found it useful to add the following to the end of the file to move the spindle out of the way so I can flip the piece: